 Center for Book, Paper & Print

 The online exhibition featured in the video below documents one of the Center’s collaborations with Venezuelan Yanomami artist, Sheroanawë Hakihiiwë.
-Her hand papermaking editions were created at the Center under the direction of Melissa Potter.
+His hand papermaking editions were created at the Center under the direction of Melissa Potter.

 The artworks produced contribute to the rare documentation created by the Yanomami about their community, as their historical tradition is predominantly oral.
 The symbols featured in the artworks are inspired by Hakihiiwë's mother, who like other women in the community painted these symbols on babies for protection.

-The online exhibition of this work was produced during an Art as Practice graduate course in Spring 2017.
+The online exhibition of this work was produced during Potter’s Art as Practice graduate course in Spring 2017.
 Student Curators who worked in the project include: Colleen McCulla, Book and Paper; Robyn Day, Photography; Sarah Hiatt, Photography; DW McCraven, Interdisciplinary Arts; Willa Goettling, Book and Paper; Lynn Elam, Book and Paper; Phil Worfel, Interdisciplinary Arts